 - Subp.
 12. Assistant gambling managers.
-The following items apply to assistant gambling managers: - A. An assistant gambling manager is a person who performs the duties specified in subpart 9, item C, or performs three or more of the other duties for which a gambling manager is responsible in subpart 9. - B. An organization may employ one or more assistant gambling managers if: - (1) each assistant gambling manager is subject to the direct supervision and direction of the organization's licensed gambling manager; - (2) each assistant gambling manager is an active member or employee of the organization; and - (3) no assistant gambling manager participates in the conduct of lawful gambling for more than one organization except as provided in item C. - C. An assistant gambling manager may be employed by more than one organization provided that the organizations concurrently lease space for the conduct of bingo in the same licensed bingo hall, and provided that the assistant gambling manager is not compensated directly or indirectly by the licensed bingo hall or its owner.
+The following items apply to assistant gambling managers: - A. An assistant gambling manager is a person who performs any of the following duties: - (1) six or more of the functional responsibilities as defined in part 7861.0120, subpart 1, item F; - (2) hiring, disciplining, or firing gambling employees; - (3) completing the license and permit application requirements; - (4) negotiating leases; or - (5) determining product to be purchased. - B. An organization may employ one or more assistant gambling managers if: - (1) each assistant gambling manager is subject to the direct supervision and direction of the organization's licensed gambling manager; - (2) each assistant gambling manager is an active member or employee of the organization; and - (3) no assistant gambling manager participates in the conduct of lawful gambling for more than one organization except as provided in item C. - C. An assistant gambling manager may be employed by more than one organization if the organizations concurrently lease space for the conduct of bingo in the same licensed bingo hall, and if the assistant gambling manager is not compensated directly or indirectly by the licensed bingo hall or its owner.
 Assistant gambling managers employed by more than one organization according to this item may oversee gambling employees of organizations during bingo occasions, and assist organizations' gambling managers with the duties contained in subpart 9.
 Nothing in this item diminishes the responsibilities and ultimate supervisory authority of a gambling manager contained in subpart 9.